 The remainder of this paper is structured as follows.
 Section~\ref{sec:simulated_dataset} details the CSST survey and the mock dataset employed for validation.
 Section~\ref{sec:method} describes our full selection methodology, covering both the XGBoost model training and the subsequent threshold selection strategy.
 Section~\ref{sec:results} presents the performance of our fiducial model, along with a SHAP-based interpretability analysis, and compares results obtained with simplified feature sets.
 Section~\ref{sec:conclusions} summarizes our findings and discusses their implications for future work.

-\section{The simulated dataset}
+\section{The Simulated Dataset}

-\subsection{CSST slitless spectroscopic survey simulation}
+\subsection{CSST Slitless Spectroscopic Survey Simulation}

-The Chinese Space Station Survey Telescope (CSST) is scheduled to be launched in 2027, which will conduct simultaneous multi-band photometric and slitless spectroscopic surveys \cite{Zhan:2021aa}.
-The main focal plane of the survey camera is divided into seven photometric imaging bands ($NUV$, $u$, $g$, $r$, $i$, $z$, and $y$) and three slitless spectroscopic bands ($GU$, $GV$, and $GI$; average spectral resolution $R=\lambda/\Delta\lambda\geq$ 200), covering a wavelength range of 255–1000 nm \cite{Cao:2018aa}.
-The survey plans to perform approximately 7 years of cumulative observations within its 10-year orbital period, acquiring both wide-field data over \(17{,}500\ \mathrm{deg}^2\) and deep-field data over \(400\ \mathrm{deg}^2\) in both photometric and slitless spectroscopic bands \cite{CSST-Collaboration:2025aa}.
-With hundreds of millions of spectra and over one billion photometric data of galaxies collected, it is expected to play an important role in both cosmological studies and a wide range of astronomical research fields \cite{Gong:2025aa}.
+CSST is scheduled to be launched in 2027, which will conduct simultaneous multiband photometric and slitless spectroscopic surveys \citep{Zhan:2021aa}.
+The main focal plane of the survey camera is divided into seven photometric imaging bands ($NUV$, $u$, $g$, $r$, $i$, $z$, and $y$) and three slitless spectroscopic bands ($GU$, $GV$, and $GI$; average spectral resolution $R=\lambda/\Delta\lambda\geqslant$ 200), covering a wavelength range of 255–1000 nm \citep{Cao:2018aa}.
+The survey plans to perform approximately 7 yr of cumulative observations within its 10 yr orbital period, acquiring both wide-field data over \(17{,}500\ \mathrm{deg}^2\) and deep-field data over \(400\ \mathrm{deg}^2\) in both photometric and slitless spectroscopic bands \citep{CSST-Collaboration:2026aa}.
+With hundreds of millions of spectra and over one billion photometric data of galaxies collected, it is expected to play an important role in both cosmological studies and a wide range of astronomical research fields \citep{Gong:2025aa}.